-APPENDIX 6 WALLACE GROUP ZAMBIA

-Lega alities:

-- lerstand that:

-1. The Wallace Group's responsibilities to me are limited to those set out above and in particular, that the Wallace Group has no responsibility for my health and safety during the course of the programme.

-2. Nothing in this agreement is intended to create an employer/employee relationship
+- 1. The Wallace Group's responsibilities to me are limited to those set out above and in particular, that the Wallace Group has no responsibility for my health and safety during the course of the programme. - 2.
+Nothing in this agreement is intended to create an employer/employee relationship

-l hav best e read and fully accept the above.
-The information I have provided to the Wallace Group is, to the of my knowledge, true and accurate.
+I have read and fully accept the above.
+The information I have provided to the Wallace Group is, to the best of my knowledge, true and accurate.

-Signe ed by the Participant:
+Signed by the Participant:

+Date:

-- ed on behalf of the Wallace Group:
+Signed on behalf of the Wallace Group:

+Date: